-The Userspace governor allows userspace programs (or any process running as root) to set the frequency.
-This governor is normally used along with the cpuspeed daemon.
+The Userspace governor allows user-space programs, or any process running as root, to set the frequency.
 Of all the governors, Userspace is the most customizable; and depending on how it is configured, it can offer the best balance between performance and consumption for your system.